-When most of us think about cold storage, we think of the real-deal, partially underground, old fashioned root cellar with a dirt floor, potatoes piled in the corners, kraut fermenting in large crocks and vegetables layered with dirt in boxes and bins.
-It’s a cold, dark place with ventilation, perhaps wet sawdust on the floor or water buckets for humidity and a wonderful earthy odor!
+When most of us think about cold storage, we think of the real-deal, partially underground, old fashioned root cellar with a dirt floor, potatoes piled in the corners, kraut fermenting in large crocks and vegetables stored in moist soil.

-But I have bad news: cold room and root cellar storage require two different methods of food preservation, particularly if your cold room is located in the basement of your home!
 Root cellars should be cold and humid.
 They are highly suitable for produce that needs moisture.
 Basement cold rooms must be kept semi-dry (particularly those with poor ventilation) and are best suited for produce that needs a dry environment.

 If using a corner in your basement, you can’t get the same storage life from moisture loving vegetables!
-Unless you have a 100% concrete room, extra humidity besides what is found in the soil (you’ve gotta have it for extended storage) could cause mold issues in your basement and no one wants that!
+Unless you have a 100% concrete room, extra humidity can cause mold issues and no one wants that happening in their home!

 But never fear!
-There are some real bonuses to a dry storage room and while you won’t be able to keep your produce quite so long, good ole’ dirt can still do wonders and see you through the winter season!
+There are some great bonuses to a dry storage room.
+While you may not be able to keep your produce as long, nicely moistened dirt can still do wonders and see you through the winter season!

 Positives to Cold Room Storage